natedotv2/my-portfolio/src/data/about.md

 # Currently

-I am working on several Pet projects (mostly web3 based)
+I am working on several Pet projects (mostly web3 based) and freelancing on fiverr and freelancer.com

 # Some history